axonivy-market/sftp-connector/sftp-connector-product/README.md

 1. Open the following settings in “RebexTinySftpServer.exe.config” with a text editor and update the following values:
    ![RebexTinySftpServer.exe.config](images/RebexTinySftpServer.exe.config.png)

+   \* In order to test the connector with SSH key pair, put the public key file to folder `c:/sshkey`.

 2. Open the `configuration/variables.yaml` in your Designer and update the following global variables:

    ```